aditya-adiraju/Battleship/README.md

 - save and load a tally of my wins against others
 - save the game against an opponent (Battleship is a long game that can take over 30 minutes)
 - load a pre-existing game of Battleship

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by selecting new Game on the title screen, pressing the button labelled "submit", pressing on the button map above to place a ship displayed below onto the map.
+- You can generate the second required action related to adding Xs to a Y by going to a Battle state by loading a game, or initializing a game with "start new Game", pressing "submit", assigning Battleships for each player.
+  Now,you can select any coordinate to launch a missile and add it to your radar and a missile on your opponent's ocean map.
+Once all X's on the opponents board is eliminated, the ship is removed, and the game ends.
+- You can locate my visual component by starting the game on the title screen or after starting a new game once you've entered the necessary info to start the game
+- You can save the state of my application by selecting the save file option when you're in the Battle turn in the game.
+To reach this state, select load game in the title screen OR start new game, initialize game parameters, and place ships for each player.
+- You can reload the state of my application by selecting the load option from the file menu during a Battle Turn.
+  Follow the instructions above to reach a battle Turn.